News & Blog

 Water birth risks

 There are a few disadvantages of water birthing, even in hospitals.
-You’re doing the right thing now by educating yourself about the pros and cons, but remember to also discuss your questions and concerns about giving birth in water with your healthcare provider before your delivery day.
+You’re doing the right thing now by educating yourself about the pros and cons, but remember to also discuss your questions and concerns about giving birth in water with your health care provider before your delivery day.

 Here are some potential problems that could happen during a water birth: